chevron-down Created with Sketch Beta.

 Awards/Recognition

-The Pro Bono Service Project recognizes students with a Public Service Award which will be given at Commencement to students who have completed at least 500 hours of qualifying service.
-Students who demonstrate an exceptional level of pro bono service, including dedicated service to specific pro bono projects will be eligible for additional awards at Commencement.
+The Public Service Award is given to graduates who have completed at least 500 hours of qualifying service and pro bono work.
+Students who demonstrate an exceptional level of pro bono service, including dedicated service to specific pro bono projects, will be eligible for additional awards at Commencement.

 Alternative Winter or Spring Break Projects